GateNLP/python-gatenlp/docs/pampac-reference.md

 ## Parsers

-Parsers are basic parsers which match annotations or text or combine basic parsers to match more complex patterns.
+Parsers are either basic parsers which match annotations or text or parsers which combine basic parsers to match more complex patterns.

+[`All`](https://gatenlp.github.io/python-gatenlp/pythondoc/gatenlp/pam/pampac/pampac_parsers.html#gatenlp.pam.pampac.pampac_parsers.All): Try to match all of the parsers specified and is successful if one or more parsers succeed.
+Returns all matches from all successful parsers.

-[`And`](https://gatenlp.github.io/python-gatenlp/pythondoc/gatenlp/pam/pampac.html#gatenlp.pam.pampac.And): combines to parsers and matches only if both match at the same location.
+[`And`](https://gatenlp.github.io/python-gatenlp/pythondoc/gatenlp/pam/pampac.html#gatenlp.pam.pampac.And): combines several parsers and matches only if all match at the same location.

 [`Ann`](https://gatenlp.github.io/python-gatenlp/pythondoc/gatenlp/pam/pampac.html#gatenlp.pam.pampac.Ann): match an annotation with the given properties at the next index in the annotation list, or match the first annotation which starts at the current text offset.